 Make a day: Stock up at the market on picnic supplies and walk the easy three blocks to Boom Island Park on the Mississippi.
 There is playground equipment and a lovely pedestrian bridge that connects to Nicollet Island, a fun and safe way to cross the river.

-Find an interactive map of Minneapolis fall farmers markets.
+Find an interactive map of Minneapolis fall farm markets.

 Plymouth Farmers Market